squeeze69/dbfgo2mysql/README.md

 	truncate table before writing
 -create
 	create table - actually, some guesswork goes on to build the "create table ..." statement.
+	The "int" types are reduced to their bare minumum for storage (i.e.: 1 digit = TINYINT,etc..)
 -engine=...[default: MyIsam]
 -collate=...[default: utf8_general_ci]
 -nobigint